-A brief history of Mont Saint Michel
+A brief history of Mont Saint Michel abbey in Normandy, France

-During the highest tides the abbey is completely surrounded by water.
-During low tide the flat marshes provide food for the world’s only herd of salt water plant eating sheep.
-Mont Saint Michel’s tides can rush in at incredible speeds.
-It’s not uncommon to hear an announcement in French (and occasionally English!) over the islands PA system imploring a car owner to move his or her vehicle to an the auxiliary parking lot or risk seeing their car underwater within minutes.
-The sea can rise up to 45 feet during high tide at Mont Saint Michel.
+In the old days, before the tram system was added, it wasn’t uncommon to hear an announcement in French (and occasionally English!) over the islands PA system imploring a car owner to move his or her vehicle to the auxiliary parking lot or risk seeing their car underwater within minutes.
+People didn’t always get there in time!
+The sea around the island can rise up to 45 feet during high tide.

 How Did Mont Saint Michel Get There?

 The Romanesque Choir was rebuilt in the popular Gothic style during the 15th and the 16th Centuries.
 The abbey’s monastic independence was undermined during the 17th century, when the monks began to flout the strict rules and discipline of their order, drifting into a state of decadence that culminated in their dispersal from the abbey.
-Mont St. Michel then served as a prison for a short period of time.
+Mont St. Michel actually then served as a prison for a short period of time thereafter.